 Marietta DUI Refusal

 If the state requests that you take a breath, blood, or urine test, it’s advantageous to refuse.
-The Supreme Court of Georgia ruled that for breath and urine test, your refusal can’t be used against you at a trial.
+The Supreme Court of Georgia ruled that for breath and urine tests, your refusal can’t be used against you at a trial.
 This means that refusing a state test reduces the likelihood that there will be enough evidence to prove a DUI case against you.

 For blood tests, however, these rules don’t apply.
-If a blood test shows .08 grams or more of alcohol, you are considered DUI per se.
+If a blood test shows .08 grams or more of alcohol, you are considered a DUI per se.
 The law in Georgia states that a .08 blood alcohol concentration or more is enough to find you guilty of a DUI.
 However, you can refuse the test.
 All the tests the police ask you to complete are voluntary.
-A DUI attorney that understands the law can help get a blood test ruled out or declared inadmissable- which means the State and the Police cant use it against you.
+A DUI attorney that understands the law can help get a blood test ruled out or declared inadmissible- which means the State and the Police can’t use it against you.

 You only want an experienced DUI specialist working on your DUI case.
 Contact us for a free DUI consultation.